jkenney0501/AWS_Data_Engineering/README.md

 # AWS Data Engineering

 ## Introduction
 This repository is an educational example of how to use AWSS3 for staging/storage and creatinga Redshift cluster on AWS.
-From here, a STAR schema is designed by using an ETL process frOM S3 to mimick a real data pipleine.
+From here, a STAR schema is designed by using an ETL process from S3 to mimick a real data pipleine.

 [Star Schema example](https://github.com/jkenney0501/AWS_Data_Engineering/blob/main/DWH%20Architecture%20Educational%20Lessons/Schema%20Design-ETL-OLAP/1.%203NF_to_Star_Schema_ETL.ipynb)